bakame-php/http-structured-fields/docs/06-validation.md

 returned as is without any check.

-In my example the constraint state that the return value MUST be a `Item` so if I indeed have a `List` but the second member of that list is an InnerList instead of being an Item an `Violation` exception will be thrown.
+In my example the constraint state that the return value MUST be a `Item` so if I indeed have a `List` but the second member of that list is an `InnerList` instead an `Violation` exception will be thrown.

-The `Violation` exception thrown will have a generic message stating that the field does not match the expected specification.
-But you can change that message if you want.
-Instead of returning `false` on error you can return a template string.
+The `Violation` exception thrown will have a generic message stating that the field failed validation.
+But you can adapt the error message if you want.
+To do so, instead of returning `false` on error you can return a template string.

 ```php